manonja/The-Engineer-Backend-Climb/README.md

 ---

-### Month 1: Core Systems & Infrastructure Fundamentals
+### Module 1: Core Systems & Infrastructure Fundamentals

 #### Overview
 In the first month, you’ll build a solid foundation in **operating systems** and **networking concepts**, as well as key **data structures** and **concurrency principles**.
 These skills will prepare you for advanced backend challenges.